greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 ### <a id="xfs_mount"></a>XFS Mount Options

 XFS is the preferred data storage file system on Linux platforms.
-Use the `mount` command with the following recommended XFS mount options for RHEL and CentOS systems:
+Use the `mount` command with the following recommended XFS mount options for RHEL 7 and CentOS systems:

 ```
 rw,nodev,noatime,nobarrier,inode64
 ```

-The `nobarrier` option is not supported on Ubuntu systems.
+The `nobarrier` option is not supported on RHEL 8 or Ubuntu systems.
 Use only the options:

 ```
 rw,nodev,noatime,inode64